Kaid00/joplin-note-statistics/README.md

 ### From the tool bar

-Click on the @icn-camera icon icon to view the note statistics
+Click on the ℹ️ icon to view the note statistics

 ### Building the plugin